Eddie Miles: Personal life

-Miles worked as an accountant for the government and as a financial services agent.
+Miles worked as a government accountant and as a financial services agent.
+He worked as a local government accountant in Maryland for four years during the 1970s, until being hired as an assistant coach at Seattle University in June 1978.
 As of 2024, he has been married for 64 years to Carolyn Miles, with five children and six grandchildren.

 Honors

+In 2011, Miles was inducted into the Seattle University Athletics Hall of Fame.
+Seattle University has also retired Miles' No. 20 jersey.
 Miles was inducted into the Arkansas Sports Hall of Fame in 1989.
-In 2011, he was inducted into the Seattle University Athletics Hall of Fame.
 He received the Seattle University Alumni Award in 2020.